This topic describes typical problems and their solutions that you might face while utilizing the node auto scaling feature.

 "cluster-autoscaler.kubernetes.io/safe-to-evict": "true"

-annotation to the pod configuration.
+to the pod.

-To prevent a node from being removed by Cluster Autoscaler, add the "cluster-autoscaler.kubernetes.io/scale-down-disabled": "true"
+To prevent a node from being scaled in by the cluster-autoscaler, configure the annotation "cluster-autoscaler.kubernetes.io/scale-down-disabled": "true"

 kubectl annotate node <nodename> cluster-autoscaler.kubernetes.io/scale-down-disabled=true